Clans are an intrinsic part of Scotland’s heritage and a fascinating element of Scottish culture.

 Tragically, some members of the MacDonald clan were brutally murdered during the Massacre of Glencoe, on 13th February 1692.

-The Campbells, supporters of the British king, believed that the MacDonalds were enemies to the crown and attacked them in their own homes.
-This event was so shocking that it is still well known in Scotland today.
+The Campbells, supporters of the British King, were ordered to attack the MacDonalds in their own homes because they were enemies of the crown.
+This event was so shocking that it's still well-known in Scotland today.
 It even inspired the famous “Red Wedding” scene in series 3 of Game of Thrones.

 Years later, the MacDonald clan fought for the Jacobites at the Battle of Culloden in 1745.